 To harvest the seeds of peppers, simply cut the pepper in half and pull out the core and seeds.
 Rub the seeds gently from the core into a bowl.
-Rinsing is not absolutely necessary, however, when pepper seeds are placed in water and gently stirred, mature seeds will sink to the bottom and the chaff and immature seeds will float to the top.
+Rinsing is not absolutely necessary, but when pepper seeds are placed in water and gently stirred, mature seeds will sink to the bottom and the chaff and immature seeds will float to the top.
 Pour off the chaff and immature seeds, repeating as necessary until clean.
 Drain the seeds in a mesh strainer set on absorbent toweling before spreading them out on a glass or metallic dish to dry.
 Never dry seeds in the sun, the heat can kill the embryo within very quickly.
 When seeds are properly dried, they will snap break when folded in half.

 So head on out to the garden and see what kind of peppers you have and how close they are together.
 If you planted two varieties of peppers in the same row (half on one side and half on the other), you might still be able to get away with saving the seeds from a few plants at the very opposite ends of the row.
 And if you find a particular plant that’s doing exceptionally well – like my early cayenne – then be sure to save a few seeds from that plant.
 You’ll be glad you did!